SoftFactFH/SFBusinessData/README.md

 License and support of development
 ----------------------------------
-SFBusinessData is free of charge and uses the terms of the MIT license - see License_En.txt
+SFBusinessData is free of charge and uses the terms of the MIT license - see License.

 If you like SFBusinessData you can financially support the development of SFBusinessData.
 Therefore please use the following PayPal-Link: